nrfconnect/sdk-nrf/doc/nrf/libraries/caf/sensor_manager.rst

 * :c:enumerator:`ACT_TYPE_ABS` - Absolute deviation.
 * :c:enumerator:`ACT_TYPE_PERC` - Percentage deviation.

-.. |sensor_sampler| replace:: sensor sampler module
+.. |sensor_manager| replace:: sensor manager module
 .. |only_configured_module_note| replace::    Only the configured module should include the configuration file.
    Do not include the configuration file in other source files.